mhelleborg/schema-doctor/readme.md

     description: "An example function"
 );

-// Wrap a function with schema therapy public static AIFunction WithTherapy(this AIFunction function)
+// Wrap a function with hallucination therapy AIFunction function = ... var wrappedFunction = function.WithTherapy();

+public static AIFunction WithTherapy(this AIFunction function)

 // Use the completion extension to handle potential hallucinations